News

 RICHARD H. TURNER’S OX CHEEK & IPA CURRY

-You can find this recipe in the mighty and beefy tome PRIME of course, but we have made a slight tweak for the website.
-Insofar that we included a sour red lentil dhal to contrast with the rich flavours that are embedded with the ox cheek after a long and slow bath in beer.
+You’ll find the original recipe in the mighty, beefy tome PRIME, but we’ve made a small tweak for the website: we’ve added a tangy red lentil dhal to cut through the deep, rich flavours that develop in the ox cheek after its long, lazy braise in beer.

 Cheers!